 Shortly after the financial year end, the Group announced an order for a smart metering deployment in the MENA region.
 Under the contract CyanConnode will supply 65,000 interoperable smart NB-IoT gateways to Esyasoft Technologies, UAE.
-The gateways will be deployed by Abu Dhabi Distribution Company (ADDC) and AI Ain Distribution Company (AADC).
 The NB-IoT gateways will communicate with and control all existing smart meters for both electricity and water; the gateways will have the capacity to connect up to one million smart meters.